wso2/docs-mi/en/docs/reference/connectors/iso8583-connector/iso8583-connector-example.md

 If you do not want to configure this yourself, you can simply [get the project](#get-the-project) and run it.

-## Setting up the integration project
+## Set up the integration project

 Follow the steps in [create integration project]({{base_path}}/develop/create-integration-project/) guide to set up the integration project.

-1. Select Micro Integrator and click on `+` in APIs to create a REST API.
+1. Select the Micro Integrator Extension and click on `+` in APIs to create a REST API.

 2. Specify the API name as `SendisoTestAPI` and API context as `/sendiso`.
 You can go to the source view of the XML configuration file of the API and copy the following configuration (source view).